ENG517/Topic-Model-1/README.md

-# DITA Topic Model - ENTER TITLE OF PROJECT HERE
+# DITA Topic Model - Using Matplotlib with Python

-This repo contains a DITA topic model (TM) related to [enter main goal and topic of your model here].
+This repo contains a DITA topic model (TM) related to creating visualizations using Pyhon and Matplotlib.

 ## Authors